RhysDeimel/RhysDeimel.github.io/content/posts/2022/updating_the_firmware_on_an_hp_microserver_gen8.md

 ## Firmware
 Before we can rub that new feature over sweaty, tender bodies, we'll need to upgrade the Firmware.

+  1. download file
+  2. unpack file
+  3. upload file

+TODO - add details on how to confirm it has been updated

 ## BIOS
 Since we've gone through the hassle of updating the iLO firmware, we may as well update the BIOS while we're at it.

+  1. download file
+  2. unpack file
+  3. upload file

+TODO - add details on how to confirm it has been updated

 https://sbs20.com/posts/2021/hpe-msgen8-firmware/